-The adaptation of the Investigative Science Learning Environment (ISLE) to the Italian educational and cultural context required addressing specific challenges, as highlighted by the work from Bologna et al. \cite{Bologna2022}.
-In our case, An additional complicating factor in our case is the limited class time available for laboratory activities and the fact that our interventions had to be scheduled after the theoretical concepts had first been introduced in the classroom by the students' teachers, which differs from the ideal ISLE model in which theory and practice are more closely intertwined.
+The adaptation of ISLE to the Italian educational and cultural context required addressing specific challenges, as highlighted by Bologna et al. \cite{Bologna2022}.
+An additional consideration, in our case, is the limited class time available for laboratory activities and the fact that our interventions had to be scheduled after the theoretical concepts had first been introduced in the classroom by the students' teachers, which differs from the ideal ISLE model in which theory and practice are more closely intertwined.
 This adaptation reflects a wider challenge within the Italian educational system to accommodate active learning approaches within the constraints of existing timetables and curricular structures.

-The introduction of digital technologies, including hardware such as Arduino, smartphones with dedicated applications and sensor devices such as iOLab \cite{iolab}, and software such as Python and Jupyter Notebooks \cite{Jupyter}, is significantly changing pedagogical practices in physics education.
+The introduction of digital technologies, such as Arduino, smartphones with dedicated applications and sensor devices like iOLab \cite{iolab}, is significantly changing pedagogical practices in physics education.
 These tools add variety and innovation to the laboratory experience, fostering a more interactive and immersive learning environment.
 We specifically chose the iOLab system for its consistent and reliable sensors and its adaptability to a wide range of experiments thanks to its force sensor and voltage pins (although other viable devices exist on the market).
 This choice addresses the issue of the different sensor capabilities of current smartphones.
 It also avoids the legal risks associated with using students' personal devices.
 In addition, the use of a single device and intuitive graphical interface for real-time data analysis allows students to focus on understanding and applying physics concepts without the distraction of managing multiple, disparate pieces of equipment.